bencooperjamin/xlmentoringwxh/README.md

 <img width="703" src="README-IMAGES/responsive-about-us-page.png" alt="Multiple screen size views of the about us page.
 The background is of a mountain view half-way up the mountain and the text cont site in red opaque boxes with the text being off white.">
 </details>

 Using bootstrap's grid styling and card classes, the About Us page has a responsive layout that changes for three different breakpoints.
-On large screen the image goes to the left of the screen an the boxes are standing on the right.
+On large screens the image goes to the left of the screen and the textboxes are standing on the right.
 For medium to small size screens the text boxes sit on top of the image so you can still see the dramatic scenery.
-This different from my original plan of having circle to represent the view from binoculars and text being in the four quadrants of the circle.
+This is different from my original plan of having a circle to represent the view from binoculars and text being in the four quadrants of the circle.

 ### Contact